CSBSJU/CSCI-310/docs/syllabus.md

 * use standard punctuation, capitalization, spelling, and grammar

-If you fail to incorporate any of the above suggestions when corresponding with me via email or meeting invitations, the I MAY NOT respond in a timely manner.
+If you fail to incorporate any of the above suggestions when corresponding with me via email or meeting invitations, then I MAY NOT respond in a timely manner, or for grievous infractions, at all.

 ### Course evaluation
 The final grade for the course will be based on the percentages shown below.